 Various sinkholes and cavities include former coal mining works and also sandstone mining in the Redcliffe area of the city, which is seen as being at particular risk.

 Mining consultant at Groundshare Tom Harvey-James said: “There are currently 82 reported ground collapses in the region, and with 243 mines, pits and quarries recorded in the area, this number is predicted to increase.”

-The Redcliff area is already densely populated with a large number of older Georgian buildings, which will limit the scope for new building there, but the warning for the city as a whole means any new development might potentially be close to a site with a compromised subterranean structure.
+The Redcliff area is already densely populated with a large number of older Georgian buildings, which will limit the scope for new buildings there, but the warning for the city as a whole means any new development might potentially be close to a site with a compromised subterranean structure.

 Bristol’s underground geography and the impact of subterranean human activity could be even more of an issue in years to come, should ambitions for an Underground metro network come to fruition.